abduh3131/openpilot-t/scroot/FILEMAP.md

 Wraps Ultralytics YOLO to produce `PerceptionSummary` objects containing detections, obstacle density metrics, and frame metadata.
 Configuration toggles allow adjusting model name, confidence, and IoU thresholds.

 ### `autonomy/ai/command_interface.py`
 Parses human directives such as “drive 2 m forward” or “turn around” into structured `HighLevelCommand` dataclasses.
-Supports live updates via a watched text file, default commands, and exports of the latest parsed state.
+Supports live updates via a watched text file, direct programmatic updates (used by the GUI), default commands, and exports of the latest parsed state.

 ### `autonomy/ai/advisor.py`
 Implements the multimodal `SituationalAdvisor` that fuses YOLO detections with BLIP image captions and FLAN-T5 reasoning.
 It emits textual guidance (e.g., “use the bike lane”) and can set `enforced_stop` flags when detecting pedestrians, stop signs, or conflicting instructions.